 That’s when the moon’s fully-lit side faces us, so we see a big, bright circle.
 After the full moon, the lit-up part of the moon appears to shrink.
 The sunny side of the moon will shrink from right to left too!

 So, after the full moon, it shrinks back to a gibbous moon.
-But this time, the left side is shining bright instead of the right!
-After the gibbous phase, the moon will look like a half-circle when it reaches the quarter moon phase.
+But this time, the left side shines brighter than the right!
+After the gibbous phase, the moon will look like a half-circle when it reaches the quarter-moon phase.

 After a few days, it shrinks to a sliver again, the second crescent moon.
 After that, the tiny sliver shrinks down until the lit-up side of the moon can’t be seen at all.
 It takes a month for the moon to go from the new moon through all phases and back to the new moon.